AnnaAxelsson051/Coding-Collaboration-Finder/README.md

 ## Description

-This app allows individuals or teams to create account or log in and search for new people to collaborate on coding projects with.
-Members fill out a form with their name, working name and description (and image) of a project they are building or planning on building - or a project they would like to collaborate on.
-The members can swipe / browse amongst other members profiles and start chats if there is a mutual project interest.
+This app enables individuals and teams to create accounts or log in and search for new people to collaborate on coding projects with.
+Members fill out a form with name, working name and description (and image) of a project they are building or planning on building - or a project they would like to collaborate on.
+Members can swipe / browse amongst other members profiles and start chats if there is a mutual project interest.
+Mongo DB is used for data storeage and user passwords are encrypted.

 ---